nlgranger/SeqTools/README.rst

 notably provides advanced caching mechanisms which are not the primary concern of SeqTool.
 SeqTool uses a simpler container-oriented interface with multiple utility functions in order to assist fast prototyping.
 On-demand evaluation is its default behaviour and applies at all layers of a transformation pipeline.
-In particular, parallel evaluation can be inserted in the middle of the transformation pipeline and won't block the execution to wait for the computation of all elements from the dataset.
+Eager evaluation of elements in SeqTools does not break the list-like interface and can be used in the middle of a transformation pipeline.

 SeqTools is conceived to connect nicely to the data loading pipeline of Machine Learning libraries such as PyTorch's `torch.utils.data